ghacks Technology News

 Users who install the restartless add-on will immediately notice that their add-on bar is no longer displayed in the browser.

-The icons are however displayed when they mouse over the area where they were initially displayed.
+The icons are however displayed when you mouse over the area where they were initially displayed.
 It needs to be noted that they are only displayed when the mouse cursor hoovers over that area.

 firefox better add-on bar